madbomb122/Win10Script/README.md

 **A:** Yes, but doesnt mean there isnt any bugs/errors.

 **Q:**: I've run the script and it did *BLAH*, can I undo it? <br />
 **A1:** Yes, Most things can easily be undone..
-Just go in the script and run it again with the deisred change.
+Just go in the script and run it again with the deisred change. <br />
 **A2:** Yes, you may beable to use system restore if you create a restore point

 **Q:** The script messed up my computer. <br />